List of The Lion King (franchise) characters: The Three Natives

-Mr. Bear

-Mr. Bear (voiced by Jim Cummings) is a grumpy, short-tempered, but nice grizzly bear, although he gets easily angered, such as when he is awoken from his nap or when someone gets his food order wrong.
-He also has a romantic interest in a beautiful supermodel named Leslie Lambeau (voiced by Grey DeLisle).
-He appears in seven episodes, from "Slalom Problem" to "It Runs Good".
-In "Jailhouse Shock", Mr. Bear becomes cellmates with Little Jimmy, who gets even with Timon and Pumbaa by taking advantage of him by convincing him that the duo hurt him so that he could beat them up.
-Mr. Bear starts to show compassion for Timon and Pumbaa in the episodes "Ready, Aim, Fire" and "Stay Away from my Honey!"
-In the former, he operated as Smolder the Bear (a parody of Smokey Bear) who dislikes fires and saves Timon and Pumbaa from being cooked on Quint's fire.
+Aggressive, hostile and fiercely protective of their tribe, the natives will throw the perpetrator into a volcano if the king is not respected.
+They are also quite ruthless and greedy, as they steal a gold tooth that belongs to a beast and attempt to kill Pumbaa in order to remove his tusks.

+Smolder

+Smolder (voiced by Jim Cummings) is a grumpy and short-tempered grizzly bear who gets easily angered and threatens to harm anyone who gets on his bad side, such as when he is awoken from his nap or when someone gets his food order wrong.
+His troubles typically come from Timon and Pumbaa, and with his strength, claws, and sharp teeth, he is capable of damaging objects, which he demonstrates as he warns the duo what would happen to them if they do anything to make him angry.
+Smolder is also willing to fight those who dupe him, as shown in "Jailhouse Shock" where his cellmate, Little Jimmy, takes advantage of his aggressive nature to get even with Timon and Pumbaa.

+Although menacing and dangerous, Smolder is genuinely a nice guy, as he shows sympathy for Timon and Pumbaa in the episodes "Ready, Aim, Fire", in which he reveals his name as Smolder (a parody of Smokey Bear) who dislikes fires and saves Timon and Pumbaa from being cooked by Quint, and "Stay Away from my Honey!", in which he develops a friendship with the duo.
+Smolder also has a romantic interest in a beautiful supermodel and spokesperson named Leslie Lambeau (voiced by Grey DeLisle), though it is unrequited due to the difference in species.
+In "Dapper Duck Burgers", Smolder is also shown to have a guilty pleasure for toys.

 Tatiana

 Tatiana (voiced by Tress MacNeille) is the daughter of Duke Meerkat and the princess of the meerkat colony.
 She only appears in one episode but she's vital for Timon's past.
+According to Timon, Tatiana loves anyone who is brave, cunning, and resourceful, but Fred tells him that candy, flowers, and a bath are all that is needed to impress her.
+Tatiana also enjoys painting.

-After Timon leaves his sentry duty post to prepare for his date with Tatiana, a king cobra enters the colony and kidnaps the princess, which makes everyone believe she's dead and causes Timon to get banished.
+After Timon leaves his guard duty post to prepare for his date with Tatiana, a king cobra enters the colony and kidnaps the princess, which makes everyone believe she's dead and causes Timon to get banished.
 After Timon and Pumbaa meet for the first time, they see that Tatiana is still alive and rescue her from a cobra.
 When Tatiana returns to the colony with Timon and Pumbaa, Timon is offered her hand in marriage.
-When the Duke makes him choose between Tatiana or Pumbaa, he chooses to be Bestest Best friends with Pumbaa as they leave the Meerkat colony.
-Although "Once Upon a Timon" was meant to be Tatiana's only appearance, there is a female meerkat who bears a striking resemblance to her in "Timon in Love".
+When the Duke makes him choose between Tatiana or Pumbaa, he ultimately chooses to be Bestest Best friends with Pumbaa, and as a result, the two get exiled from the meerkat colony.

+A female meerkat who bears a striking resemblance to Tatiana makes a brief appearance in "Timon in Love".
 The only difference is that Tatiana has blond hair while the other meerkat has red hair, and she's not wearing a tiara.